MasonRemaley/AnthropicStudios/_posts/2021-02-20-fullscreen-exclusive-is-a-lie.md

 * I've never successfully gained exclusivity without the `WS_POPUP` window style
 * I've never observed the `WS_CLIPCHILDREN` or `WS_CLIPSIBLINGS` window styles making a difference
 * I've never observed calling `ChangeDisplaySettings` with `CDS_FULLSCREEN` making a difference
-	* This shouldn't be too surprising--despite the weird name, according to [the docs](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-changedisplaysettingsa#CDS_FULLSCREEN) all it does is make the other settings changed by `ChangeDisplaySettings` temporary.
+	* This shouldn't be too surprising--despite the name, according to [the docs](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-changedisplaysettingsa#CDS_FULLSCREEN) all it does is make the other settings changed by `ChangeDisplaySettings` temporary.
 [See also Raymond Chen](https://devblogs.microsoft.com/oldnewthing/20080104-00/?p=23923).
 * On all 5 setups, I can gain exclusivity at any resolution without without calling `ChangeDisplaySettings`
 	* I just render to a framebuffer and upscale to the native resolution, just like in borderless window mode.
 Nothing about this requires the compositor.
 * On two of the five setups, I was unable to gain exclusivity without being [DPI Aware](https://docs.microsoft.com/en-us/windows/win32/hidpi/setting-the-default-dpi-awareness-for-a-process)